Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Abstract

 \section{Abstract}

-We explore a possible scenario of the explosion as a result of core collapses of rotating massive stars that leave a black hole by performing a radiation-viscous-hydrodynamics simulation in numerical relativity.
-We take moderately and rapidly rotating compact pre-collapse stellar models derived in stellar evolution calculations as the initial conditions.
+We explore a possible explosion scenario resulting from core collapses of rotating massive stars that leave a black hole by performing radiation-viscous-hydrodynamics simulations in numerical relativity.
+We take moderately and rapidly rotating compact pre-collapse stellar models with the zero-age-main-sequence mass of $9M_\odot$ and $20M_\odot$ based on stellar-evolution calculations as the initial conditions.
 We find that the viscous heating in the disk formed around the central black hole powers an outflow.
-For rapidly rotating models, the explosion energy is $\gtrsim \SI{3e51}{erg}$, which is comparable to or larger than that of typical stripped-envelope supernovae, indicating that a fraction of such supernovae may be explosions powered by black-hole accretion disks.
+The moderately rotating models predict a small ejecta mass of order $0.1M_\odot$ and explosion energy of $\lesssim 10^{51}$\,erg.
+Due to the small ejecta mass, these models may predict a short-timescale transient with the rise time 3--5\,d.
+It can lead to a bright ($\sim10^{44}$\,erg/s) transient like superluminous supernovae in the presence of a dense massive circum-stellar medium.
+For hypothetically rapidly rotating models that have a high mass infall rate onto the disk, the explosion energy is $\gtrsim \SI{3e51}{erg}$, which is comparable to or larger than that of typical stripped-envelope supernovae, indicating that a fraction of such supernovae may be explosions powered by black-hole accretion disks.
 The explosion energy is still increasing at the end of the simulations with a rate of $>10^{50}$\,erg/s, and thus, it may reach $\sim10^{52}$\,erg.
-The nucleosynthesis calculation shows that the mass of $^{56}$Ni amounts to $\gtrsim 0.1M_\odot$, which, together with the high explosion energy, satisfies the required amount for broad-lined type Ic supernovae.
-The moderately rotating models predict small ejecta mass of order $0.1M_\odot$ and explosion energy of $\lesssim 10^{51}$\,erg.
-Due to the small ejecta mass, these models may predict a short-timescale transient with the rise time 3--5\,d.
-It can lead to a bright ($\sim10^{44}$\,erg/s) transient like superluminous supernovae in the presence of dense massive circum-stellar medium. \addsf{Irrespective of the models, the lowest value of the electron fraction of the ejecta is $\gtrsim 0.4$, and thus, the synthesis of heavy $r$-process elements is not found in our calculation}.
+The nucleosynthesis calculation shows that the mass of $^{56}$Ni amounts to $\gtrsim 0.1M_\odot$, which, together with the high explosion energy, may satisfy the required amount for broad-lined type Ic supernovae.
+Irrespective of the models, the lowest value of the electron fraction of the ejecta is $\gtrsim 0.4$; thus, the synthesis of heavy $r$-process elements is not found in our models.

 \keywords{stars: neutron; general--hydrodynamics--neutrinos--relativistic processes}